 The island is green and beautiful.

 We took a three-stop snorkeling cruise by Captain Marvins for $50 per person.
 The three stops are the famous stingray city, the coral gardens, and the reef.
-The stingray experience was great but otherwise snorkeling in Caye Caulkar(Belize) was a superior experience.
+The stingray experience was great, but for snorkeling, snorkeling in Caye Caulker(Belize) was a superior experience.

-Overall, this 3-hour activity was worth for us.
-But in case you have experienced a stingray tour before then I would recommend doing something else.
-The return to the ship was a complete torture as everyone headed back at the same time, the wait time to get onto the small boats was 1+ hour.
-Back to the ship, there were some great shows, including a great juggling performance by Scotty Cavanaugh.
+Overall, this 3-hour activity was worth it for us.
+But in case you have experienced a stingray tour before then, I would recommend doing something else.
+The return to the ship was complete torture as everyone headed back at the same time, the wait time to get onto the small boats was 1+ hour.
+Back on the ship, there were some great shows, including an excellent juggling performance by Scotty Cavanaugh.

 Day 5 – Costa Maya, Mexico

-Mahahaul, local name Costa Maya, is green wherever I looked at.
+Mahahual, local name Costa Maya, is green all around.

 Day 6 – at the sea

 More events continued on this sea day.

 Day 7 – Great Stirrup Cay, Bahamas